kalyn-k/Freedge-Tracker/README.md

 4. “NotificationSystem” includes all of the files that work together to send the user notifications.
 5. “Test_data” is a folder that contains all of the test csv files that can be uploaded into the system.
 It also includes one database file that contains out of date fridges for testing.
-6. “Documentation” is a file containing the system requirements, system standards
+6. “Documentation” is a file containing the project plan, SRS, SDS, user documentation, programmer documentation, installation instructions, and README pdfs.
 7. The “Freedge-Tracker.zip” is a zip file containing all the files necessary to run the system on your local machine with the instructions above.
 8. The “freedge_tracker.py” file is the main driver for the system.
 This file will be run in the terminal to start